dev-intellisoft/spich/README.md

     'test':Test
 }
 ````
-In this point will be possible to make the follow resquest to server
+In this point will be possible to make the follow request to server

 ````curl
 /test
 ````
-as no function was passed the server will return the follow error:
+as no function passed the server will return the follow error:
 ````json
 {
     "code": 100,
     "message": "No function 'index' found in controller 'test'!"
 }
 ````
-if no function was informed the framework will assume `index` as function, to solve this you can simply create the follow function in your recent created controller class:
+if no function informed the framework will assume `index` as function, to solve this you can simply create the follow function in your recent created controller class:
 ````javascript
 class Test
 {